Quicken vs QuickBooks: Differences & What’s Best

 Third-party Support | Limited | Extensive |

-Quicken also offers Quicken for Web, a companion app to the desktop version.
-However, you still need to purchase Quicken for desktop to use its web version.
-Meanwhile, QuickBooks Online is purely a web-based accounting software and can be accessed via any browser.
+Meanwhile, Quicken, which has many personal finance features that can be confusing and unnecessary for tracking business income, offers Quicken for Web.
+This is a companion app to the desktop version; however, you still need to purchase Quicken for desktop to use its web version.

 Quicken vs QuickBooks: Mobile App